KBurbank/git_collaboration/planets.md

 Some text here.

-There are nine planets in the solar system.
+There are eight planets in the solar system, because Pluto is not a planet.

 Yup, that's how many planets there are.